Amor en custodia (Mexican TV series): Cast and characters

 (*) Transferred from "guest star" status to main cast mid-season.

 Reception

 Critical response

 Amor en Custodia initially received strong reviews.
-Due to its pedigree as an adaptation from the Argentine version, it was one of the most anticipated new shows of 2005.
+Due to its pedigree as an adaptation of the Argentine version, it was one of the most anticipated new shows of 2005.
 The first week showing garnered positive reviews from sources such as Ventaneando, The Washington Post, Los Angeles Times and Yahoo!.

 DVD release

 There was originally no plan to release the series on DVD, but with the success of bootleg DVD versions in Mexico, the USA, Europe, and Argentina, and Internet piracy, a 2-disc DVD was released on February 13, 2007.

 Remake

-As of July 23, 2012, Nicandro Diaz Gonzalez produced Amores verdaderos, a Mexican telenovela for Televisa.
-Eduardo Yáñez, Erika Buenfil, Sebastian Rulli and Eiza González starred as the protagonists, while Guillermo Capetillo, Marjorie de Sousa and Francisco Gattorno starred as the antagonist.
+In 2012, Nicandro Díaz González produced Amores verdaderos, a Mexican telenovela for Televisa.
+Erika Buenfil, Eduardo Yáñez, Eiza González and Sebastian Rulli starred as the protagonists, while Marjorie de Sousa, Guillermo Capetillo, Enrique Rocha and Francisco Gattorno starred as the antagonists.